moneytransfers.com

 As two very impressive challenger banks, it would appear N26 and Revolut have understood the assignment, and continue to unveil exciting and intuitive spending, saving and trading features for their customers.
 Both offer more useful additional features than any brick-and-mortar bank.

 Both Revolut and N26 have radically changed the way we bank and both rank highly in the challenger bank arena.
 After much research and deliberation, however, we believe N26 has the upper hand.
-Both challenger banks are making a real difference to the way consumers choose to manage their finances, domestically and internationally, but N26’s decision to partner with expert money transfer operator, Wise, has given the company a huge advantage.
+Both challenger banks are making a real difference to the way consumers choose to manage their finances, domestically and internationally, but N26's decision to partner with one of the best money transfer companies, Wise, has given the company a huge advantage.

 N26 international transfers are much speedier and far less expensive, with many cross-border payments enacted on the same day they are sent.
 For customers that require assistance, N26 appears to be more responsive than Revolut; this is a crucial aspect of any operator, as hard-earned money is on the line so the stakes are high.